Skip to content

 Pro Bono Opportunities

 Alaska Free Legal Answers: Offered in partnership with the American Bar Association, Alaska Free Legal Answers is a virtual legal advice clinic in which qualifying users post civil legal questions to be answered by attorneys licensed in Alaska for free.
 Available 24/7 and 365 days per year, this website allows low-income Alaskans to ask three non-criminal legal questions a year.
-This website allows even those in rural Alaska, who may live far from the nearest attorney’s office, to get their legal questions answered.
+Volunteer attorneys take, on average, 20 minutes to anonymously answer each question.
+Questions may be previewed before committing to answering and may be answered on your own schedule.
 Register here to volunteer.
 To request Alaska Free Legal Answers cards to hand out to potential clients, please email info@alaskabar.org.

 Free Legal Answers (FEDERAL): Offered in partnership with the American Bar Association, Federal Free Legal Answers is a virtual legal advice clinic in which qualifying users ask civil legal questions related to basic immigration and veterans questions to be answered for free by licensed attorneys.
 Register here to volunteer.

-May Free Legal Clinic: On May 3, 2025, a free legal clinic for civil (non-criminal) legal issues was held in Anchorage.
+May Free Legal Clinic: In May 2025, a free legal clinic for civil (non-criminal) legal issues was held in Anchorage.
 Interpreters were provided and all low-income people were welcome.
-Volunteer Attorneys provided free 30 minute consultations to 58 clients on issues such as immigration, family law, housing, U.S. powers of attorney, name changes, probate, and more.
-We appreciate the judges, attorneys, law clerks, non-profit staff, interpreters, and other volunteers who stepped up to serve Alaskans of limited means.
-This clinic is sponsored by the Alaska Bar Association, ACLU of Alaska, and Sol de Medianoche.
+Volunteer Attorneys provided free 30-minute consultations to 58 clients on issues such as immigration, family law, housing, U.S. powers of attorney, name changes, probate, and more.
+This clinic was sponsored by the Alaska Bar Association, ACLU of Alaska, and Sol de Medianoche.
 We hope to make this clinic an annual event.

-Elizabeth Peratrovich Legal Clinic: In October of each year, attorneys provide free legal assistance to attendees of the Alaska Federation of Natives Convention.
-Walk-in consultations are provided on civil (non-criminal) legal issues.
-The next EPLC clinic will be held on Thursday, October 16, 2025.
+Elizabeth Peratrovich Legal Clinic: In October 2025 volunteer attorneys provided free 30-minute legal consultations to attendees of the Alaska Federation of Natives Convention.
+Walk-in consultations were provided on civil (non-criminal) legal issues, including questions relating to family law, housing, employment, public benefits, ICWA, and tribal justice.
+Click here to be notified of volunteer opportunities at future clinics.

 Qualified Legal Services Providers